 Some plumbing products require WaterMark certification to allow them to be installed.

-If your product requires WaterMark certification you can obtain information relating to WaterMark and details of Conformity Assessment Bodies on our WaterMark website.
+If your product requires WaterMark certification you can obtain information relating to WaterMark and details of Conformity Assessment Bodies on the ABCB's WaterMark website.

 What is the WaterMark?

 WaterMark is a graphic symbol indicating a supplier or manufacturer's claim that a plumbing product meets applicable regulatory requirements.